LuciFR1809/Ai-Assignments/README.md

 - A* implementation of shortest path using Open Map API

 ## Assignment-2
--Expertise System creation for Published Journals -Bayesian Network creation
+- Expertise System creation for Published Journals
+- Bayesian Network creation

 Course mandated Project for AI(CS F407) at BITS Hyderabad